brian-watkins/elmer/README.md

 ### Subscriptions

 Using subscriptions, your component can register to be notified when certain effects occur.
-To describe the behavior of a component that has subscriptions, you'll need to do two things:
+To describe the behavior of a component that has subscriptions, you'll need to do these things:

-1. Override the function that generates the subscription using `Elmer.Platform.Subscription.use` and `Elmer.Platform.Subscription.override` and replace it with a `Elmer.Platform.Subscription.spy`
+1. Override the function that generates the subscription using `Elmer.Platform.stub` and replace it with a fake subscription using `Elmer.Platform.Subscription.fake`
+2. Register the subscriptions using `Elmer.Platform.Subscription.with`
-2. Simulate the effect you've subscribed to receive with `Subscription.send`
+2. Simulate the effect you've subscribed to receive with `Elmer.Platform.Subscription.send`

 Let's test-drive a component that subscribes to receive the time every second.
 We'll begin by writing a test to drive out the basics of our component.